howardck/BezierBlobs/README.md

 <br/>
 DeltaWing/Not Smoothed/Not Randomized<br/>

 Now is the time for all good men to come to the aid of their party.
 To help one and other, and to help this great (or not so great -- whatever) nation of ours once and for all discourage the scourge of all that is unhold and plays no role in the hopes and dreams of men.
-And women too for all that matter!!!
+And women too for all that matter!!!<br/>

 <img align="center" src="_GIFs/1.DeltaWing.gif" width="667">

 <br/>